DS-Ale/diamonds-price-estimation/README.md

   <img src="images/prediction.png" width="30%" height="400px" alt="Prediction">
 </div>

 This project aims to make a ML model able to predict the price of diamonds based on their characteristics, such as carat weight, cut, color, clarity and physical measurements.
+Made to learn Flask and practice with machine learning techniques.

 The Jupyter Notebook is available [here](http://colab.research.google.com/drive/1H7VoevZx1NJzO6LREsGGekPzfUgccb2h "here"), which contains various steps, from Data Understanding to the effective Modeling.
 Here a summerized overview: